Serangoon Road

-Serangoon Road is an Australian-Singaporean television drama series which premiered on 22 September 2013 on the Australian Broadcasting Corporation (ABC) and HBO Asia.
-It is a detective noir drama set in the 1960s, revolving around Serangoon Road in Singapore.
+Serangoon Road is an Australian-Singaporean drama television series that premiered on 22 September 2013 on ABC and HBO Asia.
+It is a detective noir drama set in Singapore in the mid-1960s.

+The series takes its name from the eponymous road in Singapore's Little India area.
 The 10-part series is a collaboration between ABC and HBO Asia and was filmed largely in Singapore.
 It was created by Paul D. Barron and directed by Peter Andrikidis and Tony Tilse.

 The final episode of the series aired on 29 November 2013.
 Though the series received encouraging ratings, HBO has no plans for a second season.

 Plot

 The series is set in Singapore during the mid-1960s, a tumultuous time in the island's history.
 The island state is at a crossroads as it is about to break away from the newly created federation of Malaysia and become an independent country.
 The British colonial rulers are gradually pulling out of the country, while racial and political tensions are running high and the ensuing riots are threatening national security.
 Communist insurgency movements are active in neighbouring countries and trying to push into Singapore.

 The protagonist Sam Callaghan is an Australian living in Singapore.
 As a child, he was interned in Changi Prison by the occupying Japanese and later joined the military, serving in Malaya.
 He now runs an import/export business with his partner Kang.
 Sam agrees to help neighbour Patricia Cheng at her detective agency after her husband is killed while working on a case.